-Single-gender (or single-sex) education, is the practice of conducting education where male and female students attend separate classes or in separate buildings or schools.
-At Coral Community Charter School School, the boys and girls attend separate classes but are all within the same school.
-They have various activities they participate in together, such as attending cultural events at Popejoy Hall, but academics are taught separately.
-What does single-gender mean?
-What first comes to mind may be a private girls or boys school that has been in the US forever, but today single-gender programs can be found throughout the country in public school districts and in public or state charter schools.
+Single-gender education happens when male and female students are educated in separate classes or in separate buildings or schools.
+At Coral Community Charter School School, the boys and girls attend separate classes but are all within the same school building.
+What first comes to mind may be a private girls or boys school that has been in the US forever, but today single gender programs can be found throughout the country in public school districts and in public or state charter schools.
 In many of these schools boys and girls attend the same campus, but they have some or all of their classes separated by gender.

-Do single gender schools work and is there research that supports single gender?
-The answer to both of these questions is yes.
-Research shows single gender schools are effective in boosting academic achievement, especially for student from low-income and working class parents, most particularly for African-Americans and Hispanic students (Corneliuas Riordan/Providence College).
-In astudy out of Stetson University in Florida that looked at elementary students they reported the following results:
+How do you know?
+It is effective.
+We know this because research shows single gender schools are effective in boosting academic achievement, especially for student from low-income and working class parents, most particularly for African-Americans and Hispanic students (Corneliuas Riordan/Providence College).
+In astudy out of Stetson University in Florida they looked at elementary students and reported the following results:

 You can also find more research sited in the Coral Community Charter.
 Does the gender separation interfere with how boys